Plenty Of Room At Guantanamo Bay for Trump's 'Bad Dudes'

 "When cases involve torture, they are also going to be festooned with a lot of secrecy, in order to protect the people who engaged in the torture," says David Nevin, lead lawyer for accused Sept.
 11 mastermind Khalid Shaikh Mohammed.
 "That slows down discovery, it slows down investigation, it slows down the nature of the trial and the hearings and everything — it slows everything way down."

-Other relatives of 9/11 victims are, like Colleen Kelly, frustrated with the slow pace of justice, but they stand by the military commissions process, which has been revised three times.
+Other relatives of 9/11 victims are, like Kelly, frustrated with the slow pace of justice, but they stand by the military commissions process, which has been revised three times.

 "They need to take as long and be as painstakingly thorough as possible," says Marvina Baksh, whose brother Michael Baksh died in the airliner attacks on the World Trade Center.
 "I guess that's just something we have to, in this instance, wait for the fruit to ripen and then it'll be all good."